-If you installed the Fuse Console by using the command line and you specified one of the Fuse Console RBAC templates, the Fuse Console's HAWTIO_ONLINE_RBAC_ACL environment variable passes the role-based access control (RBAC) ConfigMap configuration file path to the OpenShift server.
+The Fuse Console's HAWTIO_ONLINE_RBAC_ACL environment variable passes the role-based access control (RBAC) ConfigMap configuration file path to the OpenShift server.
 If the HAWTIO_ONLINE_RBAC_ACL environment variable is not specified, RBAC support is disabled and only users that are granted the update verb on the pod resource (in OpenShift) are authorized to call MBeans operations on the pod in the Fuse Console.